inthescales/lyre-site/blog/2024-12-11-notes-on-old-english-roots.md

 - I didn't include a canonical form for OE _morgen_, ancestor of the modern "morn" and "morrow", so that it would sometimes generate the alternative "morwen", because I liked its sound.
 - I included the unattested but conjectured Old English root _mase_ (related to "maze"), glossing it as "confusion" based on its function in the verb _amasian_ (ancestor of "amaze"), because I loved the compounds I could make it with, like "mazestruck" and "mazemonger".
-- I extended the sense of the early Latin loanword _timpana_, which dictionaries gloss with the names of medieval instruments like "timbrel" and "tabret", with the more general gloss "drum".
-This felt like a small reach, and it lets the produced "timpon" feel more usable as a modern word.
+- I extended the sense of the early Latin loanword _timpana_, which dictionaries gloss with the names of medieval instruments like "timbrel" and "tabret", with the more general gloss "drum", because this lets us imagine "timpon" as a modern word.

 I hope that Lyre's Dictionary can be something that's beautiful, aside from any ideas about historical simulation.
 And I can't help but reveal some part of myself in it, since it's made according to my own sense of beauty.